openhab/openhab-addons/bundles/org.openhab.binding.pentair/README.md

 This bus/wire runs between the Pentair control system, indoor control panels, IntelliFlo pumps, etc.
 It is a standard RS-485 bus running at 9600,8N1 so any RS-485 adapter should work and you should be able to buy one for under $30.
 Pentair does not publish any information on the protocol so this binding was developed using the great reverse-engineering efforts of others made available on the internet.
-I have cited sevearl of those in the References section below.
+I have cited several of those in the References section below.

 ### Connecting adapter to your system